This post may contain affiliate links. Please read my disclosure policy for more details.

-- Then add water, raise the heat, bring to a boil and stir in pasta and salt (I use 1 tsp of salt and then I adjust the seasoning at the end).
+- Then add vegetable broth (or water), raise the heat, bring to a boil and stir in pasta and salt (I use 1 tsp of salt and then I adjust the seasoning at the end).

-- Reduce the heat and cook your pasta slowly in the starchy water.
-You need to stir often until the water is absorbed, otherwise, it will stick to the bottom.
-The water should barely cover the pasta and add extra water gradually if needed.
+- Reduce the heat, cover with a lid, and cook your pasta in the starchy water.
+During the cooking time, you need to stir often until the water is absorbed, otherwise, it will stick to the bottom.
+The water should barely cover the pasta, but it's fine, add extra water gradually only if needed.

 - Cook until ready but firm to the bite.
 Turn off the heat and stir in freshly grated parmesan cheese until melted.
 Taste and adjust the seasoning.